Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/_index.md

 title: "Overview"
 linkTitle: "Migrate, upgrade, update"
 weight: 190
---- This section is designed to assist administrators or users who are tasked with upgrading or migrating from an existing Transfer CFT version to Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.
+---This section is designed to assist administrators or users who are tasked with upgrading or migrating from an existing Transfer CFT version to Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.

 The Transfer CFT versions that are available to migrate include 2.4, 2.7, 3.0.1 and 3.1.3.